AFLabs-public/.github/profile/README.md

 ---

 ### Why “the Fox”?
-The fox is intelligent, adaptive, and opportunistic — a scavenger that survives by sifting through trash and finding value where others see none.
+The fox is intelligent and opportunistic — a scavenger that survives by sifting through what others discard, finding value where none seems to exist.
-That’s how we see modern AI in the markets: not a blunt instrument of prediction, but a keen observer — hunting for signal buried deep in the data.
+That’s how we see machine learning in the markets: not a blunt tool for prediction, but a keen observer, hunting for signal buried deep in the noise.

 ---

 Most of our research and development repositories are private while under development or in active use.
 Public releases, documentation, and selected open-source components will appear here as projects reach production readiness and papers are published.

 ---

 📍 **Based in London, UK**